-Phytoestrogen with a wide range of biological actions.
-Inhibits protein tyrosine kinases including epidermal growth factor receptor kinase.
-Also binds to PPARγ and estrogen receptors and acts as an agonist at GPER.
-Also available as part of the MAPK Cascade Inhibitor Tocriset™.
+Genistein is a phytoestrogen with a wide range of biological actions.
+Genistein inhibits protein tyrosine kinases including epidermal growth factor receptor kinase, binds to PPARγ and estrogen receptors and acts as an agonist at GPER.
+Genistein inhibits aggregation and fibrilization of Aβ42 and amylin37 (hiAPP).
+In Huntington's disease fibroblast cells, Genistein reduces intracellular mutant huntingtin (mHTT) aggregates and induces degradation of mHTT; in a cellular model of Huntington's disease, Genistein corrects the mutant phenotype through stimulation of autophagy.

 |Storage||Desiccate at -20°C|